 Industry Analysis & Industry Trends

-Mobile phones have become the principal means of telephone communications and a life necessity.
-As of 2012-13, each Australian was estimated to possess, on average, 1.3 active mobile devices.
-This equates to mobile services in operation (SIO) of 30.2 million.
-This high number of subscribers can be attributed to a significant rise in mobile service popularity over the past five years.
-Consumers have rapidly adopted wireless broadband services via 3G dongles and the purchase of tablets.
-This strong desire for remote internet connectivity has not been tempered by the relative high usage prices of mobile versus fixed broadband services.
-As a result, robust gains in SIO are expected to drive annualised revenue growth of 4.3% over the five years through 2013-14... purchase to read more
+The industry is comprised of companies that own the wireless infrastructure that enables voice and data services, and radio and television relays.
+The industry has exhibited strong growth on the back of the popularity of smartphones.
+Industry revenue is forecast to grow by an annualised 4.3% in the five years through 2013-14.
+Mobile phones have become the primary means of telephone communications and a life necessity.
+The high number of subscribers can be attributed to a significant rise in mobile service popularity over the past five years.
+Consumers have rapidly adopted wireless broadband services via smartphones, tablets and 3G dongles.
+The strong desire for remote internet connectivity has not been tempered by the relative high usage prices of mobile versus fixed broadband services... purchase to read more